Xemergence/Education-POC/README.md

 ## General Issues
 - [CRITICAL] There is no application state.
 All components have statically driven content.
 Yes it looks pretty, but nothing is functional
 - Authentication mechanism missing.
-- Translations are hardcoded, maybe we need a content delivery service when we expand for translations
+- Translations are hardcoded, maybe we need a content delivery service when we expand for translations.
+Quick solve is to at least have one file or directory with all translations and call it from different areas of the application
 - ToS and Privacy Policy missing

 ## Home Page